etternagame/etterna/Docs/Crashpad.md

 ### Linux and macOS

-Crashpad comes with a tool called `minidump_stackwalk` that reads the minidump and symbols, and produces a stacktrace for the developer.
-Pass in the minidump file, then the symbol folder as parameters, and you will get a stacktrace.
+Crashpad comes with a tool called `minidump_stackwalk` that reads the minidump and symbols, then produces a stack trace for the developer.
+Pass in the minidump file, then the symbol folder as parameters, and you will get a stack trace.

 ```bash
 minidump_stackwalk minidumpfile.dmp EtternaSymbols/